huacyang/Operating-Systems/Exam 1 Review.md

 * Programs other than the kernel run with the processor in `user mode` and do not have privileges to execute these instructions.
 * The operating system runs with the processor in `kernel mode`.

-__Getting from user to kernel mode and back again__ : A processor running in `user mode` can switch to kernel mode by executing a `trap` instruction (_software interrupt_).
+__Getting from user to kernel mode and back again__
+A processor running in `user mode` can switch to kernel mode by executing a `trap` instruction (_software interrupt_).

 __Traps__ (_Software Interrupts_)
-* `INT` a legacy way to invoke a system call and should be avoided
+* `INT` - a legacy way to invoke a system call and should be avoided
-* `SYSCALL` explicit instructions, which is a faster mechanism since it does not need to read the branch address from a `interrupt vector table` that is stored in memory but keeps the address in a CPU register.
+* `SYSCALL` - explicit instructions, which is a faster mechanism since it does not need to read the branch address from a `interrupt vector table` that is stored in memory but keeps the address in a CPU register.

 __System Calls__ : a system call uses the `trap` mechanism to switch control to operating system code running in kernel mode.

-__Programmable Interval Timer Interrupts__ : Why do you need them?
+__Programmable Interval Timer Interrupts__ (_PIT_) : Why do you need them?
 * To allow the operating system to get control at regular intervals.
 * Generate periodic hardware interrupts (i.e. every 10ms).